En avril ne te découvre pas d’un fil; en mai fais ce qu’il te plaît!

-Easter with its rabbits and our overdose of chocolate is on its way; the 1st of April with its foolish jokes is behind us and daffodils are blooming.
-There we are: spring is in the air, with its sunny (and still not so warm) days.
+Blooming daffodils, the 1st of April with its foolish jokes, Easter with its rabbits and our overdose of chocolate: there we are: spring is in the air, with its sunny (and still not so warm) days.
 Children are allowed to wear the summer school uniform, but is it wise?
 In France kids are told that en avril ne te découvre pas d’un fil (in April, do not remove a single thread of your clothing).
 It is actually true that one still feels that little nip in the air and that sunglasses don’t really protect from getting a cold.
 However, May is right around the corner and en mai, fais ce qu’il te plaît (in May, do as you please).

 Those two proverbs are usually combined: